network-lumen/blockchain/docs/params.md

 # Parameters & Environment

 This page lists the configurable knobs exposed by the chain.
-Unless stated otherwise all parameters are managed on-chain through governance via the respective `MsgUpdateParams` messages.
+Governance can only mutate the DNS, gateways, release, and **non-fundamental** tokenomics parameters; all other modules require a binary upgrade or manual intervention.

 ## Module Parameters